Free thing is good just because it’s free. But sometimes it costs you more. If you want to host your site on a free web host, you need to think again.

 Remember Google hates that.
 More importantly, your readers hate that.
 You don’t want your readers to bookmark your post (say some tutorial) and forget that completely right?

-Free hosts have poor configuration, so you will have issues while loading the pages.
+Free hosts have poor configurations, so you will have issues while loading the pages.
 Adding more fuel to the fire, even some cache plugins will not work.

 At one point you may want to sell your blog and having a free host will eat your reputation.
 It will decrease the value/price of your blog.
 That’s one thing.